polent/b/content/blog/HeadlessDesignSystemMigration/HeadlessDesignSystemMigration.md

   - slingshot
 ---

-## Removing UI from TSX for a Headless Design System Migration
+## Removing UI from TSX for a Design System Migration

 Sometimes change comes not from adding, but from removing.
-I recently removed UI contents from a TSX implementation so our client’s new design system could work **headless** with existing Providers, Components, and Containers.
+I recently removed UI contents from a TSX implementation so our client’s new aggregated design system component could work **headless** with existing Providers, Components, and Containers.

 ### The challenge

 The old TSX files mixed logic and UI.
 Layout, styles, and visual glue were baked into every component.
 This made it hard to scale or update design.
-The new design system needed a clean separation so it could deliver a **consistent experience across apps and markets**.
+The new design system components needed a clean separation so it could deliver a **consistent experience across apps and markets**.

 ### Headless as an add-on

-The headless design system is built **on top of the core component library**.
+The design system is built **on top of the core component library**.
 It orchestrates existing base components, defines patterns, and ensures Cards, Filters, and Buttons look and behave the same everywhere.
 The UI components are **dumb**: they only render what they get.
 Data, content, and CTA events are injected from outside.
 This keeps them reusable, predictable, and easy to test.

 ### Connected with MCP servers